 Out of the matters delegated to Executive Officers by a resolution adopted by of the Board of Directors, concerning the determination of particularly important business matters, bodies such as the Executive Management Board and the Group Risk Management Committee have been put in place at which there are deliberations and determinations are made.
-The Board of Directors receives reports on the status of deliberation from each such body at least once every three months.
+The Board of Directors receives reports on the status of deliberation from each such body as appropriate.
 The Executive Management Board deliberates and determines important matters regarding the business management of the Nomura Group, beginning with and including management strategy, budgets, and the distribution of management resources.

-- 5. Structure for Retention and Maintenance of Information - (1) Executive Officers shall retain the minutes of important meetings, conference minutes, documents regarding requests for managerial decisions, contracts, documents related to finances and other material documents (including their electronic records), together with relevant materials, for at least ten years, and shall maintain access to such documents if necessary. - (2) Executive Officers shall maintain a structure to protect the Nomura Group's non-public information, including its financial information, and promote fair, timely and appropriate disclosure of information to external parties, thereby securing the trust of customers, shareholders, investors, etc.
+- 5. Structure for Retention and Maintenance of Information - (1) Executive Officers shall retain the minutes of important meetings, contracts, documents related to finances and other material documents (including their electronic records), etc., together with relevant materials, for at least ten years, and shall maintain access to such documents as necessary. - (2) Executive Officers shall maintain a structure to protect the Nomura Group's non-public information, including its financial information, and promote fair, timely and appropriate disclosure of information to external parties, thereby securing the trust of customers, shareholders, investors, etc.